Thank You Koh Tao

 How to Get Around Koh Tao

 The most inexpensive and efficient form of travel on most Thai islands is renting a scooter… unless you crash.
 Unlike Koh Phangan and Koh Samui, many of Koh Tao’s beaches are only accessible by a steep sandy road.
 People crash often, so I recommend asking about the road conditions before you drive anywhere.
 The main paved road that runs from Sairee beach down south to Chalok Bay is a breeze and you can easily travel it by moped.
 Unfortunately taxis and taxi boats can be quite expensive, so a moped at only 200 baht per day may be your best bet.
-With some energy and adventure you can hike or kayak to many place on the island, read more about this below.
+With some energy and adventure you can hike or kayak to many places on the island, read more about this below.

 Where to Sleep on Koh Tao

 If you plan to take a dive course while on Koh Tao your dive outfit will likely provide your accommodation.
 Dive resorts do offer bungalows and rooms for those not diving, and options usually range from very simple and rustic to luxury all at the same resort.
 There are many options all over the island, but these are the ones I can firmly recommend.

 400 – 3000 baht for rooms